looper245/My-first-git-repo/Readme.md

 git push -u origin main

-Next time:
+After that:

 git push

 🔄 Future Workflow

-After changes:
+After making changes:

 git add .
 git commit -m "Updated feature" git push

-🧠 Internally Kya Hota Hai?
+🧠 What Happens Internally When You Push?

-Jab tum push karte ho:

-Git commits ko compress karta hai.

-SSH ke through secure channel banata hai.

-Remote repo me objects store karta hai.

-Branch pointer update karta hai.

-Git actually files store nahi karta — wo snapshots aur object hashes store karta hai.
+When you run git push:

+Git compresses commit objects.

+It establishes a secure SSH connection.

+It transfers objects to the remote repository.

+It updates the branch pointer on the remote side.

+Git does not store files directly.
+It stores snapshots and object hashes, which makes it fast and efficient.